-Class will begin at 10:10 a.m.
-SHARP and will end at 11:50 a.m.
-Coming late is disruptive to your fellow students and disrespectful to the professor and/or guest speakers - so PLEASE do not be late for this class.
-If there is a pattern with late arrival to class, it will be addressed with you individually.
+Class will begin at 9:10 a.m.
+SHARP and will end at 10:50 a.m.
+Coming late is disruptive to your fellow students and disrespectful to your professor and/or guest speakers - so PLEASE do not be late for this class.
 If you arrive late for some reason, please enter the class quietly through the back doors.
 If you are late for an exam, the relevant time will be deducted from your time available to write.